 Now, I knew (well at least I had a glimpse!) of what mom meant.

 Many of us have said, are saying or will be saying, the line that directly refers to this sense of understanding:

 “If I knew then what I know now….”

 Though still very physically active and outdoors oriented, I found an odd thing occurring.
 Unexpectedly, in moments of clarity, my take on life events, changed.
 New perspectives, I’d never noticed in such reactive manner before, began popping up.

-However, while watching a downhill mountain bike racer involved in an accident referred to, in mountain bike lingo, as an, endo; short for end-over-end.
-I suddenly – and for the first time in my life – found it very PAINFUL just to WATCH!
-It was as-if-all of my collective memories from previous spills-contusions-and-bleeding were brought to an immediate realization: “ARRGGH!
+This incident of awareness occured while watching a downhill mountain-bike racer.
+The racer is filmed and played in slow motion suffering an endo; short for end-over-end, an accident where the rider is catapaulted over the bike handlebars to roll, skid, bounce, scrape, grind, and be pummeled by the ground, and all manner of devices of pain infliction.
+For the first time in my life I found it PAINFUL just to WATCH such an event!
+It was as if all of my collective memories from previous incidents of spills, contusions, breaks and, bleeding were brought to an immediate realization: “ARRGGH!
 THAT’s gonna hurt!”
-Digging into my inner memory bank, this visual suddenly released, a full-on, virtual pain-filled-experience!
+Digging into my inner memory bank, this visual suddenly released, a full-on, REAl-TIME, pain-filled-experience!

 I had never experienced this level of awareness before.

 I remember the pain, but there never seemed to be that nagging ‘memory’ residual.
 The one that would normally keep a sane person from repeating such insane actions.